Speaker

 Actions

 Tamara Copple is cofounder and Lead Business Consultant for Grand River Analytics and a product owner for international nonprofit Children International.
 She is a speaker and community organizer for multiple professional groups.
-Always a business analyst at heart, Tamara mentors tech and tech-adjacent professionals in mastering their craft so that they can achieve better results for themselves and their teams.
+Always a business analyst at heart, Tamara mentors tech and tech-adjacent professionals in mastering their craft with empathy and humanity in the age of AI.

 Area of Expertise